jaeyoung-jae-park/Joint-model-assisted-Decision-Rule/README.md

 ## Requirements

-No requirements if you run the code in Google Colab.
-The code works properly when using Google Colab and Google drive, so we strongly encourage you to use Colab.
+No requirements if you run the codes in Google Colab.
+The codes work properly when using Google Colab and Google drive, so we strongly encourage you to use Colab.
 Otherwise, you need pandas, numpy, sklearn, tensorflow, and keras.

 ## Table of contents